SoftwareOne logo

 Before granting Stephanie access, the system checks the device's compliance status through Microsoft Intune (Endpoint Manager).
 The device must meet the organisation's security policies, ensuring it is secure and up to date.

-Any inconsistences during this process, Microsoft Security ecosystem, present within Microsoft 365 platform, will request additional validations or other actions defined under the security policies and Zero-Trust defined criteria.
-If Stephanie’s device does not meet the security requirements, i.e. Outdated antivirus or missing a security policy, the login process will be redirected to an isolated virtual network to update the policies and patches.
+Any inconsistences during this process and the Microsoft Security ecosystem, present within Microsoft 365 platform, will request additional validations or other actions defined under the security policies and Zero Trust defined criteria.
+If Stephanie’s device does not meet the security requirements, i.e. outdated antivirus or missing a security policy, the login process will be redirected to an isolated virtual network to update the policies and patches.

 10am - accessing applications